 Okra protein and oil extracts have been added to various skin care products with beneficial results.

-Another study suggested that the flavonoids in okra can potentially act as UVB protective agents and, therefore, may be used in topical herbal sunscreens.
+One study found that an alcohol-based hand rub that contained okra polysaccharide caused lesser skin dryness than traditional hand cleansing products.
+(11) Another study suggested that the flavonoids in okra can potentially act as UVB protective agents and, therefore, may be used in topical herbal sunscreens.
 (12)

 A third study evaluated okra oil extraction and demonstrated its use in making soaps, quick-drying oils, and emulsifiers.
 (13)

 4. May fight fatigue